pomf/pomf/README.md

 The majority of the settings are in `static/includes/settings.inc.php`.

 For file size configuration, open `Gruntfile.js` in an editor and modify the `max_upload_size` value.
 The value is expressed in mebibytes (MiB).
+A number of other variables, such as the name of the site, and donation links, are found in this file as well.
 Run `grunt` again to rebuild the pages for the changes to take effect.

 If you intend to allow uploading files larger than 2 MB, you may also need to increase POST size limits in `php.ini` and webserver configuration.
 For PHP,